CCareaga/useless/README.md

 # useless
 ---

-In its current state useless is a simple register-based virtual machine written in C. It has 23 instructions and uses an assemlby language smiliar to x86 assembly.
+In its current state useless is a simple register-based virtual machine written in C. It has 24 instructions and uses an assembly language similiar to x86 assembly.

 #### Building and Running